-- Perform after-run maintenance on the engine.
-This clears the engine

-of destructive moisture and other corrosive deposits.
-This is extremely

-important for the life of the engine.
-Read on for after-run maintenance
+Perform after-run maintenance on the engine.
+This clears the engine of destructive moisture and other corrosive deposits.
+This is extremely important for the life of the engine.
+See following for after-run maintenance procedures.

-procedures.

-- Inspect the gears for wear, broken teeth, or debris lodged between the teeth

-- Inspect the vehicle for obvious damage or wear.
+Inspect the vehicle for obvious damage or wear.
 Look for:

 - 1. Loose or missing screws

 - 2. Cracked, bent, or damaged parts

 - 3. Cut or loose wiring

 - 4. Cut or kinked fuel lines

 - 5. Signs of fuel leakage